The purpose of a mythic narrative is to make the world intelligible, using magical means to resolve the contradictions of life.

 ...to work as experimental and free as I personally was and to maintain that; to not listen much to people's opinions; that the race is long and in the end it is only with yourself.
 I learned at WdKA how to be self-critical without getting trapped in thoughts.

 What is the future of your profession in your opinion?

-I think collaboration between the artists and artists-run spaces will make a comeback in the dryness of current neo-liberal development; interdisciplinary projects between science and art will also become more and more usual and, of course, virtual reality and the digital realm will become a common space for exhibitions and exchange.
+I think the collaboration between the artists and artists-run spaces will make a comeback in the dryness of current neo-liberal development; interdisciplinary projects between science and art will also become more and more usual and, of course, virtual reality and the digital realm will become a space for exhibitions and exchange.

 You never leave your house without…?

 I would have loved to say: my keys but that’d be a lie - I am quite forgetful.
 So I'd say: used new look to support my inner powerful warrior, let's call it my magical shield.